hbc/NGS-Data-Analysis-long-course/sessionI/lessons/06_data_organization.md

 #### README

 Keeping notes on what happened in what order, and what was done, is essential for reproducible research.
 If you don’t keep good notes, then you will forget what you did pretty quickly, and if you don’t know what you did, no one else has a chance.
 After setting up the filesystem and running a workflow it is useful to have a **README file within your project** directory.
 This file will usually contain a quick one line summary about the project and any other lines that follow will describe the files/directories found within it.
-An example README is shown belo.
+An example README is shown below.
 Within each sub-directory you can also include README files to describe the analysis and the files that were generated.

 ```
 ## README ##